reevoo/reevoo.github.io/_posts/2015-05-21-your-code-as-a-crime-scene.markdown

 - A number of the top 10 are just areas of the code that were developed together.
 For example, it looks like our base import script (#1) isn't as generic as we thought.
 However this was built from scratch in 2014 and *COMPANY X* was our first customer to use this mechanism, so it makes sense that they changed together.
 This is the same for #10 as well.
 - The coupling of product group and retailer product (#3) is, on the face of it, more concerning.
 This is in the response rendering code of our application.
 Looking at the logs, however, we find that there is no code coupling - it's just a coincidence! (phew)

 Looking through, our initial analysis says our coupling was pretty good - in 2014 at least.
-Obviously we cannot extrapolate and say "the code base is lossely coupled".
+Obviously we cannot extrapolate and say "the code base is loosely coupled".

 ### Knowledge Gaps